pazz/alot/README.md

 Have a look at the [user manual][docs] for installation notes, advanced usage, customization and hacking guides.

 Do comment on the code or file issues!

-You can talk to me in `#notmuch@freenode`.
+Most of the developers hang out in `#alot@freenode`, feel free to ask questions or make suggestions there.

 Current features include:
 -------------------------